propalparolnapervom/CLOUD/AWS/Product_Sets/Networking-Content_Delivery/VPC/VPC: Overall.md

   - 192.168.0.0 - 192.168.255.255 (192.168/16 prefix)

 Example of the WebSite to count CIDR: [http://cidr.xyz/](http://cidr.xyz/)

+You always lose 5 IP addresses from your range (first 4 and last 1), [For example](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#VPC_Sizing), in a subnet with CIDR block 10.0.0.0/24, the following five IP addresses are reserved:
+  - 10.0.0.0: Network address.
+  - 10.0.0.1: Reserved by AWS for the VPC router.
+  - 10.0.0.2: Reserved by AWS.
+The IP address of the DNS server is always the base of the VPC network range plus two; however, we also reserve the base of each subnet range plus two.
+For VPCs with multiple CIDR blocks, the IP address of the DNS server is located in the primary CIDR.
+For more information, see [Amazon DNS Server](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_DHCP_Options.html#AmazonDNS).
+  - 10.0.0.3: Reserved by AWS for future use.
+  - 10.0.0.255: Network broadcast address.
+We do not support broadcast in a VPC, therefore we reserve this address.

 `/28` is mask for smalest range of IP adresses you can have in AWS.